Overview

 What happens next?

-The onsite sewage management plan is on notice and public exhibition for a twenty-eight (28) days period for feedback ending on 10 May 2024.
+The onsite sewage management plan was on notice and public exhibition for a period of twenty-eight (28) days period for feedback from 14 April to 10 May 2024.

 Following this public exhibition period, Council will receive a further report addressing any submissions made with respect to the proposed changes to the onsite sewage management plan and proposing adoption of the management plan unless there are any recommended amendments deemed to be substantial and requiring a further public exhibition period.